Maintaining Your CPHR

 All activities must be entered into the online reporting system in your member profile.
 Acceptable CPD activities can include ongoing learning, both formal and informal; leadership activities, volunteer activities; academic research or publications; and significant work projects.

 You should aim to earn beyond the 20 and 100 CPD hour minimums.
 You must be able to validate the hours you are claiming for all the activities listed in the log.

-CPHR Manitoba offers opportunities to earn Continuing Professional Development hours by attending our professional development events (see Calendar) and/or volunteering on CPHR Manitoba committees (see Volunteer Postings).
-Professional Development events run by CPHR Manitoba will automatically populate as an online entry in your log for all CPHR members that attend - proof of attendance is not required.
+CPHR Manitoba offers opportunities to earn Continuing Professional Development hours by attending our professional development events (see Calendar) and/or volunteering on CPHR Manitoba committees.
+Professional Development events run by CPHR Manitoba will automatically populate as an online entry in your log for all CPHR members that attend.
 Attendance will be verified at each event and will appear in your log once the event has taken place.
 Members must register themselves under their own profile for all events in order to have CPHR Manitoba event entries automatically added.
 CPHR members registered under a "Group" registration will need to manually add these entries.

 Additionally, CPHR Manitoba offers webinars through a partnership with CPHR BC & Yukon (see Calendar for upcoming webinars) and a Professional Mentorship Program (see Professional Mentorship Program) among other things as ways to earn CPD hours.

 At CPHR Manitoba, we are committed to building the strategic capability and organizational impact of HR Practitioners, and providing value to our members.
 To further support CPD needs of our growing population of CPHRs, and in recognition of the quality of some of the HR professional development programs offered throughout Manitoba, we introduced the CPHR Manitoba Accreditation Program in 2013.
 All approved events in the program guarantee participants CPD hours.
 To learn more or to view a full list of accredited partners, click here.